Brautigan > Chronology 1950s

 Brautigan married Virginia (Ginny) Dionne Alder in Reno, Nevada.
 The ceremony was performed by Methodist minister Reverend Stephen C. Thomas, a Methodist minister.
 Witnesses were Ace W. Williams, a chapel visitor and Agnes Thomas, the Reverend's wife.
 Neither Brautigan or Alder had been married previously.
 Both were twenty two years of age.
 Both gave San Francisco as their place of residence.

-Brautigan's poem "A Young Poet" published in Epos 8(4) Summer 1957: 6.
-The poem was never included in any of Brautigan's poetry collections.
+Brautigan's poem "A Young Poet" published in the summer 1957 issue of Epos.
+The poem was not included in any of Brautigan's poetry collections.
+See Poetry > Uncollected > 1957 > Young.

-Brautigan's poem "The Final Ride" was first published in Mainstream 2(2) Summer-Autumn 1957: 14.
-The poem was never included in any of Brautigan's poetry collections.
+Brautigan's poem "The Final Ride" was first published in the summer-autumn 1957 issue of Mainstream.
+The poem was not included in any of Brautigan's poetry collections.
+See Poetry > Uncollected > 1957 > Ride.

 Brautigan and Virginia Alder traveled to the Big Sur area of California, south of Gorda, to visit with Price Dunn who was staying on property owned by Pat Boyd, a painter.
 Brautigan and Dunn met in the spring at a party at Virginia's apartment and became good friends.
 The events of the month-long visit became the basis for Brautigan's novel A Confederate General from Big Sur.
 Price Dunn was fictionalized as the novel's protagonist.

-Brautigan's poems "The Daring Little Guy on the Burma Shave Sign" and "The World Will Never End" were first published in Existaria, A Journal of Existant Hysterial (7) September-October 1957: 14.
-The poems were never included in any of Brautigan's poetry collections.
+Brautigan's poems "The Daring Little Guy on the Burma Shave Sign" and "The World Will Never End" were first published in the September-October 1957 issue of Existaria, A Journal of Existant Hysterial.
+These poems were not included in any of Brautigan's poetry collections.
+See Poetry > Uncollected > 1957 > Burma and World.

-Four poems by Brautigan: "The Meek Shall Inherit the Earth's Beer Bottles," "The Mortuary Bush," "Twelve Roman Soldiers and an Oatmeal Cookie," and "Gifts" were first published in Four New Poets Ed.
-Leslie Woolf Hedley.
-San Francisco: Inferno Press, 1957.
-3-9.
-This was Brautigan's first book appearance.
+Four poems by Brautigan: "The Meek Shall Inherit the Earth's Beer Bottles," "The Mortuary Bush," "Twelve Roman Soldiers and an Oatmeal Cookie," and "Gifts" were first published in Four New Poets.
+Edited by Leslie Woolf Hedley.
+San Francisco: Inferno Press, 1957, pp. 3-9.
+This was Brautigan's first book publication.
+These poems were not included in any of Brautigan's poetry collections.
+See Poetry > Uncollected > 1957 > specific poem titles.

-The other three poets were: Martin Hoberman, Carl Larsen, and James M. Singer.
+The other three poets included were: Martin Hoberman, Carl Larsen, and James M. Singer.
 At the time of publication, none of the poets was over the age of 25.
-Larsen edited Existaria, a Journal of Existant Hysteria, in which, in summer 1957, Brautigan published two poems: "The Daring Little Guy on the Burma Shave Sign" and "The World Will Never End".
+Larsen edited Existaria, a Journal of Existant Hysteria, in which, in summer 1957, Brautigan published two poems: "The Daring Little Guy on the Burma Shave Sign" and "The World Will Never End."
+These poems were not included in any of Brautigan's poetry collections.
+See Poetry > Uncollected > 1957 > poem titles.

 Brautigan and Virginia lived at 1470 Washington Street (Polk County Directory)